fws-solutions/starter_s/README.md

 With modular template views it is essential that ACF Flexible Content is organized and implemented in a defined manner.

-Moving away from default Flexible Content implementation...
+**Moving away from default Flexible Content implementation...**

 ![](http://internal.forwardslashny.com/wp-content/uploads/2019/09/flex-content-old.png)

-... and make full use of Clone field.
+**... and make full use of Clone field.**

 ![](http://internal.forwardslashny.com/wp-content/uploads/2019/09/flex-content-new.png)

-Each Flexible Content block will use Clone field to copy **all** fields from certain field group.
+**Each Flexible Content block will use Clone field to copy ALL fields from certain field group.**

 ![](http://internal.forwardslashny.com/wp-content/uploads/2019/09/flex-content-groups.png)